 Trumpeter, composer, band leader, educator and writer – Jay Phelps has performed with some of the worlds top names.
 With an instantly recognisable warm and projecting tone, Canadian born Phelps is a household name on the Jazz scene in the U.K. and his international presence is steadily growing.
 From his own quartet to his other projects NBOC and SoulEndvr, Phelps, who is never idle, remains fresh and full of new ideas and concepts.

-Jay Phelps is a Vancouver-born Canadian and was tutored by the city’s top Jazz and Classical trumpeters and distinguished himself early on as the youngest band-leader in the Vancouver International Jazz Festival’s history.
+Jay Phelps is a Vancouver-born Canadian and was tutored by the city’s top Jazz and Classical trumpeters.
+He distinguished himself early on as the youngest band-leader in the Vancouver International Jazz Festival’s history at age 15.

 “Assured, clever, fluent, with a lovely soft-edged tone, he is already a player you could easily recognise after hearing him just once.”

 The end of Jay’s studies in 2009, saw the beginning of his career as a leader.
 He was approached by Proper Records to record his debut album, ‘Jay Walkin’.
 Released in 2010, the record featured many great musicians including Shabaka Hutchings (Sons of Kemet), Jean Toussaint (Jazz Messengers), Gene Calderazzo, Michael Mwenso (The Shakes), Jonathan Gee and many more.
 The band toured Nationally and in Europe for a couple years until Jay was approached by famed Jazz club Ronnie Scott’s, to host a late night residency in 2012.

 That year Jay guested with Wynton Marsalis’ Jazz at Linclon Centre Orchestra for his epic, ‘Congo Square’; taking the chair of the master himself as he conducted the band and as Phelps puts it ‘A childhood dream, come true’.